What to Know About E. Coli

 There are many different kinds of E. coli, and most of them are harmless to humans, said Edward G. Dudley, a microbiologist and the director of the E. Coli Reference Center at Pennsylvania State University.

 Some types do, however, make people sick, he said.
 Those that most commonly cause illness in humans, known as Shiga toxin-producing E. coli, primarily reside in cow intestines, which is why they often contaminate ground beef.
-The E. coli bacteria implicated in the McDonald’s investigation are a type of Shiga toxin-producing E. coli.
+The E. coli bacteria implicated in the McDonald’s outbreak are a type of Shiga toxin-producing E. coli.

 Because these bacteria eventually work their way out of animal intestines and into feces, they can also contaminate farm soil — that’s why E. coli outbreaks are often tied to produce, Dr. Dudley said.
 They can also contaminate ponds, lakes and rivers.